top of page

 - Involvement and commitment to Latino/a/x community

-- Enrolled at the University of Maryland, College Park, Montgomery Community College or Prince George’s Community College for the Fall 2023 semester
+- Enrolled at the University of Maryland, College Park, Montgomery Community College, Prince George’s Community College, Northern Virginia Community College, or George Mason University for the Fall 2024 semester

 - Current recipient of school-based financial aid